camow7/embedded-angular/README.md

 Once your SD is imaged power up your Raspberry Pi and take it through the first time boot setup.
 The easiest way to do this is plug your Pi into a tv, connect the USB hub with a mouse, keyboard and wifi dongle.
 Ensure you enable SSH in the raspi-config.
 I also changed the host name of my pi to `ng-embedded`.
 Connect the WiFi dongle (will appear as wlan1) to your home wifi network.

 Once your Raspberry Pi is connected to your network you can SSH into it from your computer.
 It's easier to continue the rest of the setup from this point forward on your computer.
-You can see how to connect to your Pi via SSH here: [Connect to Raspberry Pi vis SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/)
+You can see how to connect to your Pi via SSH here: [Connect to Raspberry Pi via SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/)
 ### Configure Pi as Wireless AP
 Now we have our Pi up and running we want to enable the ability to connect to it directly from our computer or smart phone without an external network.
 The following instructions are modified from the [Ardupilot Docs on Mavlink WiFi Bridge] (http://ardupilot.org/dev/docs/making-a-mavlink-wifi-bridge-using-the-raspberry-pi.html).
 To setup up the Pi as an AP follow these steps:
 #### Make sure your Pi is up to date then install **hostapd** and **isc-dhcp-server**